-My training is being carried out at my host institution (CUT) through balanced theory and practice in concepts related to a monument and its meaning to peoples' daily life as well as how latest technological advances in Artificial Intelligence (A.I) may contribute significantly in the multidisciplinary domain of Cultural Heritage.
-The undertaken core research training activity will be strongly enhanced through the participation in forthcoming secondment activities, where further experience will be gained by collaborating with other fellows and partners within ITN-DCH network.
-Furthermore, as an ER3 with solid background in Neural Networks, my research responsibilities are mainly focused on applying Machine Learning methods in the Cultural domain.
-Since Deep Learning is considered to be a powerful branch of Machine Learning that is based on a set of algorithms which attempt to model high levels abstractions of data, my training also includes the study and the experimentation with such architectures.
+My training was carried out at my host institution (CUT) through balanced theory and practice in concepts related to a monument and its meaning to peoples' daily life as well as how latest technological advances in Artificial Intelligence (AI) may contribute significantly in the multidisciplinary domain of Cultural Heritage.
+The undertaken core research training activity was strongly enhanced through my participation in summer schools, where further experience was gained by collaborating with other fellows and partners within ITN-DCH network.
+Furthermore, as an ER with solid background in Neural Networks, my research responsibilities were mainly focused on applying Machine Learning methods in the Cultural domain.
+Since Deep Learning is considered to be a powerful branch of Machine Learning that is based on a set of algorithms which attempt to model high levels abstractions of data, my training also included study and experimentation with such architectures.
 In the wider context of my research activity, many publications have already been written, which further contribute in the dissemination of the knowledge acquired to distinguished conferences and scientific books.